 Ford C-MAX review

-The Ford C-MAX is a five-seat MPV that’s great to drive, has a practical interior and decent quality
+The Ford C-MAX is a stylish five-seat MPV offering a great drive, practical interior and decent build quality

 Our choice: C-MAX 1.6 TDCI Zetec

 The C-MAX disguises its MPV proportions well, with a design taking inspiration from the Iosis MAX concept from the 2009 Geneva Motor Show.
 It won't set pulses racing, but swept-back headlights, sculpted body panels and a swooping roofline help make the C-MAX one of the more handsome choices in the MPV segment.

 The interior will be familiar to anyone who's driven a Focus, with the same piano-black centre console, smart dials and high-quality materials.
 Compared to rivals, the C-MAX's interior looks cluttered and button-heavy but it remains a stylish place to be.

 Entry-level Zetec cars come with 16-inch alloy wheels, front fog lights, heated door mirrors, air-con and a DAB radio.
 Titanium cars get 17-inch alloys, automatic lights and wipers, climate control, a start button and cruise control, while range-topping Titanium X cars add luxuries like bi-xenon headlights, a panoramic sunroof, part-leather seats, heated front seats and a new design of 17-inch alloy wheels.

 Options include a Convenience Pack that includes the manufacturer’s excellent Park Assist system and parking sensors, as well as a Driver Assistance Pack that adds hi-tech safety kit such as Active City Stop, Lane Keeping Alert and blind-spot monitoring.